dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interfaces/simplified-barcode-reader-settings.md

 ## localizationModes

-Set the location modes with an array of enumeration `LocalizationMode`.
-View the reference page of `LocalizationModes` for more detail about location modes.
+Set the localization modes with an array of enumeration `LocalizationMode`.
+View the reference page of `LocalizationModes` for more detail about localization modes.

 ```typescript
 localizationModes: Array<EnumLocalizationMode>;